 be used.
 A means to heat water must also be provided.

 shall provide only single-service articles for use by the consumer.

-(f) Water.
-Water from an approved source shall be made
+(1) Water from an approved source shall be made available

-available in a temporary food establishment for food preparation,
+in a temporary food establishment for food preparation, handwashing,

-Water does not need to be under pressure but shall come from approved
+(2) Water does not need to be under pressure but shall

 (g) Wet storage.
 Packaged food may not be stored in